nexiality/documentation/release/nexial-core-v3.5.changelog.md

 - code fix to improve support on saving array to data variable.
 - code fix to accurately skip over a repeat-until block that is embedded within a "skipped" section.
 - code fix to accurately skip over section block that is embedded within a macro, which is called from another section.
+- fix nexial log file location.
+Now its link in the corresponding execution output (xlsx) should be correct.
 #### Improvements